How to Get a Film Production Internship

 In almost every aspect of production from writing to camera work to producing, there is an internship program.
 Internship programs in a typical production company are used for two purposes: 1) the production company gets free (or very cheap) labor, and 2) an internship program allows them to identify potential candidates for current or future positions.

-The benefits you derive from an internship program are 1) you get the hands-on experience you can't get unless you're actually working on the job; 2) you meet the individuals who will be responsible for hiring you should you end up working out.
+The benefits you derive from an internship program are 1) you get the hands-on experience you can't get unless you're working on the job; 2) you meet the individuals who will be responsible for hiring you should you end up working out.

 Being an intern also has advantages that might not even be available to most full-time employees of a given company.
 First off, you have the ability to explore a wide variety of other avenues.
 You're not necessarily bound to doing one particular job.
 In fact, you're often encouraged to talk with other departments and ask more questions than if you were just a typical staffer.